Member Services Notice

 Tracking Food

 If your child expresses interest in tracking their food intake, explore their motivations.
 Do they have body image concerns or do they have a genuine interest in nutrition?
 Help them learn about balanced eating by serving a variety of nutritious and tasty foods.
-Encourage them to rely on their internal hunger cues and taste preferences to guide their food choices rather than a tracking device.
+Encourage them to rely on their internal hunger cues and taste preferences to guide their food choices rather than using a tracking device.

 Potential Barriers

 Most devices use software to share real-time progress via a mobile or web app.
 Because kids don't always have access to their own cell phone or tablet for syncing, they may lose interest in tracking their progress.
-Though many of the trackers are now designed with fashion and comfort in mind, some kids won't wear the device because they don't like the way the tracker looks or feels.
+Though many trackers are now designed with fashion and comfort in mind, some kids won't wear the device because they don't like the way the tracker looks or feels.
 Plus, younger children may lose the charger, forget to recharge the device or forget to put it on.

 Getting Started